Universality in polytope phase transitions and message passing algorithms: Nonsymmetric matrices

-where $(X^t,X^s)\sim\normal(0,\Sigma^{t,s})$ is independent of $Y\sim Q$, and $(Z^t,Z^s)\sim\normal(0,\Xi^{t,s})$ is independent of $W\sim P$. \end{theorem} \begin{proof} The proof follows by constructing a suitable polynomial and converging sequence of symmetric instances, recognizing that a suitable subset of the resulting orbit corresponds to the orbit $\{x^t,z^t\}$ of interest, and applying Theorem \ref{thm:PolySE}.
+\begin{pf} The proof follows by constructing a suitable polynomial and converging sequence of symmetric instances, recognizing that a suitable subset of the resulting orbit corresponds to the orbit $\{x^t,z^t\}$ of interest, and applying Theorem~\ref{thm:PolySE}.